Tagging 101: What is Auto Classification?

 The following are critical drawbacks of SharePoint’s native search functionalities:

-Backed by automated tags in PoolParty PowerTagging, SharePoint’s organization and search retrieval is vastly improved.
+PoolParty for SharePoint’s automated tagging vastly improves SharePoint’s search performance.
 Read more about PoolParty’s ready-made integration with SharePoint >

 PoolParty integration with Tridion.